 Since a person with autism may feel particularly uncomfortable if their space is invaded or they are subject to a pat-down, you should include this in your practice runs.
 Watching videos, talking about screening “we take off our shoes, then step into the screening area and wave at the sky” makes this an expected experience.
 This alone can go a long way toward helping an adult with a sensory disability get through TSA.

-TSA has a printable disabilities card that you can print out and bring along.
+Get more information or contact TSA Cares if you have questions or concerns.
+TSA has a printable disability notification card that you can print out and bring along.
 This can also alert screeners of the need for extra assistance and time.
 Get your copy here.
 If you are traveling with a service dog, the dog will be permitted on the plane, but the passenger that the dog serves will likely be subject to an enhanced pat-down.
 Consider contacting TSA in advance of your trip (24 hours is best) and letting them know you may need accommodations.

 Letting the agent know may not prevent them from doing an advanced screening, but it will let them know why your child is acting differently or seems more uncomfortable than most screened guests.
 Fortunately, airports that see heavy vacation and tourist traffic also tend to be very accommodating of disabilities.
 MCO in Florida has an outstanding level of assistance and service available to those needing extra assistance; many other airports do, as well.